Impact of solar variability on the middle atmosphere

 The indirect impact described in the previous paragraph is formed by the continuous solar wind streams, which are modulated by solar activity but always there.
 When solar activity is very high, much higher plasma streams are emitted by the sun in sporadic and violent events, so-called solar coronal mass ejections (see Figure).
 Huge plasma clouds can be emitted into interplanetary space, and the solar wind is accelerated to two to three times of its mean energy.
 The main constituent of the plasma emitted are protons which can precipitate deep into the atmosphere, and can strongly affect chemical composition down to altitudes of ≈40 km.
 In particular, NOx is formed and ozone loss in the mesosphere (50-70 km) can reach more than 90% within hours.
 These so-called solar proton events occur sporadically during solar maximum and can not be predicted.

-We investigate processes in the mesosphere and lower thermosphere (45 – 150 km) directly related to solar activity.
-Process oriented models like our one-dimensional ion chemsitry model UBIC are used to test our understanding of processes.
-The relevance of processes for longer periods of time, and for the global scale is investigated with global three-dimensional chemistry climate models like EMAC/EDITh or 3dCTM.
+Satellite data (SCIAMACHY, MIPAS) are analysed to investigate processes in the mesosphere and lower thermosphere (45 – 150 km) directly related to solar activity.
+Process oriented models like our one-dimensional ion chemsitry model ExoTIC are used to test our understanding of processes.
+The relevance of processes for longer periods of time, and for the global scale is investigated with global three-dimensional chemistry climate models like EMAC or ICON.